Show By States

 - Approval from the Registrar could extend the validity of the application process you up to one year to complete your application.

 - Again, once this application is complete, and the marriage license has been issued it is good for 30 days.

 Bureau of Vital Statistics

 P.O.
 Box 370

 Ph: (609) 292-4087

 Please Note: State and county marriage license requirements often change.
 The above information is for guidance only and should not be regarded as legal advice.
-Additional information can be found on the New Jersey Department of Health website.
+For more information regarding New Jersey marriage license laws and records please visit www.nj.gov.